-Sections 5 and 6 of this bill revise the definitions of the terms "intentionally" and "knowingly," respectively, to provide that a willful violation of the Nevada Ethics in Government Law requires proof that a person acted or failed to act in bad faith or with ill will, evil intent, for malice or reckless disregard, and with knowledge of the statutory prohibition against the act or omission.
+Sections 5 and 6 of this bill revise the definitions of the terms "intentionally" and "knowingly," respectively, to provide that a willful violation of the Nevada Ethics in Government Law requires proof that a person acted or failed to act in bad faith or with ill will, evil intent or malice, and with knowledge of the statutory prohibition against the act or omission.
 Section 8 of this bill provides that an act or omission may be found to be a willful violation of the Nevada Ethics in Government Law only by an affirmative vote of two-thirds of the Commission.

 Section 4 of this bill requires the Commission to consider a variety of factors when determining the amount of any civil penalty imposed for a willful violation of the Nevada Ethics in Government Law.
-Section 8 authorizes the Commission
+Section 8 authorizes the Commission to impose a civil penalty on a person who requests an opinion if the Commission determines that the request was clearly frivolous or vexatious or brought solely for harassment.
+Section 8 also authorizes the Commission to assess an amount equal to certain attorney's fees and costs against a person who requests an opinion if the Commission determines that there is not just and sufficient cause for the Commission to render an opinion in the matter.